Flopping a Flush in Texas Hold'em — Exact Probability

 What are the odds of flopping a flush with suited hole cards?

 0.84% — approximately 1 in 119.
-The math: after your two suited hole cards, 11 cards of your suit remain among 50 unseen cards.
-The flop needs all 3 cards to be your suit.
-C(11,3) = 165 favourable combinations out of C(50,3) = 19,600 total flops.
+The combinatorics: after holding two suited hole cards, 11 cards of your suit remain among 50 unseen cards.
+For a made flush, all three flop cards must be your suit.
+C(11,3) = 165 favourable flops out of C(50,3) = 19,600 total flops.
 165 / 19,600 = 0.842%.
+This probability is identical for all suited hands — the specific ranks do not matter, only the suit count.

-10.94% — about 1 in 9.1 flops.
-The flop must contain exactly 2 cards of your suit.
-Combinations: C(11,2) × C(39,1) = 55 × 39 = 2,145 / 19,600 = 10.94%.
-A flush draw is the most valuable common drawing hand because 9 outs give ~35% equity to complete by the river.
+10.94% — about 1 in 9.2 flops.
+The flop must contain exactly 2 cards of your suit (not 3, which would be a made flush).
+Calculation: C(11,2) × C(39,1) = 55 × 39 = 2,145 qualifying flops.
+2,145 / 19,600 = 10.94%.
+A flush draw (4 cards to a flush) has 9 outs and approximately 35% equity to complete by the river — it is one of the strongest common drawing hands in Texas Hold'em.

 How often does a flush draw complete by the river?

 34.97% — roughly 1 in 2.9.
 A flush draw has 9 outs.
-The probability of the turn being your suit is 9/47 = 19.15%; if not, the river is 9/46 = 19.57%.
-Combined: 1 − (38/47 × 37/46) = 34.97%.
-The Rule of 4 estimates this as 9 × 4 = 36% — close but slightly high.
+The probability of the turn being your suit is 9/47 = 19.15%.
+If the turn misses, the river probability is 9/46 = 19.57%.
+Combined over both streets: 1 − (38/47 × 37/46) = 34.97%.
+The Rule of 4 estimates this as 9 × 4 = 36% — close but 1% higher than reality.
+On the turn alone (one street remaining), flush draw equity is 9/46 = 19.57%.

-What are backdoor flush odds?
+What are backdoor flush draw odds?

 Related Guides